Zoom's Strategy Analysis

 - Demonstrated strong financial discipline by expanding GAAP operating margins by 5.8 points in FY25 through optimized go-to-market strategies and data center efficiencies.

-What's the winning aspiration for Zoom Video Communications, Inc. strategy
+What's the winning aspiration for Zoom strategy

 To reimagine the way the world communicates and collaborates by bringing employee and customer experiences together into a single, AI-first, open platform that people love to use.